grych/drab/CONTRIBUTING.md

 * Ensure is pass all the tests (see [README](https://github.com/grych/drab/blob/master/README.md#tests)).
 If you adding functionality, write your own tests.
 Please use `hound` for integration tests.
 * Create a [Pull Request](https://github.com/grych/drab/pulls)

 ## Current areas in need of help
 If you are thinking about contributing to Drab, below is the area of topics I suggest to start.
 Don't worry if you find it complicated.
 Some parts are, but you can always start with the easier stuff, the get deeper and help refactor the core code.
 I could suggest few areas to work with:

+* Issues: search for the issues tagged with ["help wanted"](https://github.com/grych/drab/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
+There is also a tag indicating the level of experience needed to fix this issue.

 * Documentation: Drab is the software for developers, so documentation is at least the same important as the code.
 It needs review, clarification.
 There are for sure many parts which are understandable for me, but not for others.
 Also, starting with docs would let you learn how Drab works

 * Tutorial and examples: there is a page, https://tg.pl/drab, with few examples.
 It also could be improved, more interesting examples added.
 José suggested creating the example app with multiple chat rooms where a user can see the contents in one but not in another - I think it is a good idea, but I never had time to do it.

 * `Drab.Modal` is the module to display bootstap modal window and wait for an answer.
 I find it very useful when you want to ask user about something.
 See few examples here: https://tg.pl/drab/docs#modal.
 Unfortunately, this library depends on jQuery and bootstrap, so its usage is limited.
 The goal is to get rid both jQuery and bootstrap, make it independent (but allow user to provide own CSS or even own CSS+HTML), but keep the existing API.

 * Testing framework: now there is no way to test your commanders, other than full integration tests.
 We need to provide conveniences for testing, analogically to Phoenix.ChannelTest (and probably based on it).
 I sill have no idea how it should look like :slight_smile: